 I planned my own wedding celebration for my side of the family and the only way I was able to afford the food was by buying in bulk at Sam’s Club.
-If you have a lot of family coming into town, food becomes one of the main expenses.
+If you have a lot of family coming into town this holiday season, you can keep it frugal by shopping in bulk.
+As it is, food becomes one of the main expenses.
 See if you can find someone who might let you borrow their membership card once a year.
 Some bulk clubs will allow you a one day pass, too.
 You can save so much money by buying items such as bacon, vegetables, and fruit in bulk!

-Okay, this isn’t exactly a family holiday list but it could be if you all like to listen to books on tape together!
+Okay, this isn’t exactly a seasonal family holiday list but it could be if you all like to listen to books on tape together and want to keep it frugal!
 Or maybe you’re taking a long road trip and need something to pass the time.
 We have an audible subscription which I love so much, but I’m wracking up those credits so I’m going to cancel that subscription.
 It’s only $14.95 a month, but that adds up if you’re on a tight budget.
 A great alternative I just recently learned of is “Overdrive” (The updated version is now called “Libby”).
 This is an app that allows access to all the audiobooks that your local library offers.
 I just finished listening to Fahrenheit 451 by Ray Bradbury and the app works great!
 You check out the book as you would at the library, listen to it, and return it all from your phone.